Cardiovascular Disease Fellowship

 Few settings offer the range of clinical experience available in our program.
-At HCMC, the region's safety net hospital and the State's busiest emergency department, fellows work in a high-volume setting to treat patients from varied ethnic and economic backgrounds.
+At Hennepin Healthcare, the region's safety net hospital and the State's busiest emergency department, fellows work in a high-volume setting to treat patients from varied ethnic and economic backgrounds.
 Practice at Abbott-Northwestern Hospital exposes fellows to a private teaching/research cardiology practice that is the primary referral center for more than 100 clinics and 11 hospitals in Minnesota.

 Clinical research opportunities.